Ginkgo Biloba for the treatment of migraine headaches: an introduction

-Gingko Biloba – one of the most popular natural remedies in the world – has been used for thousands of years as an herbal treatment.
-It is often called the world’s oldest type of tree.
-Gingko Biloba has been used for migraine headache symptoms, other headaches, dementia, ringing in the ears (tinnitus), poor leg circulation, asthma, treating memory loss, depression, anxiety, fatigue, altitude sickness and other ailments.
+Ginkgo biloba – one of the most popular natural remedies in the world – has been used for thousands of years as an herbal treatment.
+It is often called one of the world’s oldest trees.
+Ginkgo biloba, also just called ginkgo, has long been used in Chinese medicine.
+Ginkgo has historically been used for many conditions, including migraine headache symptoms, dementia, asthma, bronchitis, eye problems like glaucoma, ringing in the ears (tinnitus), leg pain caused by narrowing of the arteries (intermittent claudication), and other health problems.1

-There are very few studies of Gingko Biloba in migraine sufferers.
-One, small 2009 study looked at 50 women who suffered from migraine with aura or migraine aura without headache.
-For four months, the Italian women were given Gingko Biloba supplements for migraines.
+There are very few studies of ginkgo in migraine sufferers.
+One small 2009 study looked at 50 women who suffered from migraine with aura or migraine aura without headache.
+For four months, the Italian women were given ginkgo biloba supplements for migraine.
 The study found that the total number of migraine attacks were reduced significantly.
-The study’s results aren’t as convincing because there it wasn’t compared to an inactive placebo or another treatment.
-Also, women in the study as well as the investigators knew they were given Gingko Biloba, so the results may have been clouded by that knowledge.
+However, the study’s results aren’t as convincing because ginkgo wasn’t compared to an inactive placebo or another treatment.
+Also, women in the study as well as the investigators knew they were given ginkgo biloba, so the results may have been influenced by that knowledge.3

 - Liquid extract

 Side effects and other precautions

 For most people ginkgo seems to be safe when taken in moderate amounts.
 Side effects that may be experienced include:

 Before taking ginkgo biloba for migraine, discuss it with your doctor.
 You should tell your doctor about all your medications, vitamins, and supplements, as some may interact with each other and could cause serious side effects.

 People who have other health conditions should talk to their doctor before taking ginkgo biloba, especially those with: